volpatto/pdeco/README.md

 After filling in all models, the user can run the code and will get a ranking from worst to best.

-To test another mathematical model the user should directly change the definition of an existing model, which is indicated by the prefix "def" (this is a function of Python).
+To test another mathematical model not listed, the user should directly change the definition of an existing model, which is indicated by the prefix "def" (this is a function of Python).
 All the parameters should also be modified throughout the code to be consistent with the new model to be added.

 ## License